lericson/pylibmc/README.rst

 ------------------

  - Fixed lots of memory leaks, and added support for `libmemcached` 0.23.
- - Also made the code tighter in terms of compiler pendatics.
+ - Also made the code tighter in terms of compiler pedantics.

 New in version 0.4
 ------------------